aregsar/aregsarblog/blog/2020/configure-laravel-session-to-use-redis/index.md

 ],
 ```

-The new connection is named `session` and its `database` setting is set to `3` to use a different database then the default connection since they both use the same redis server settings.
+The new connection is named `session` and its `database` setting is set to `3` to use a different redis database then the redis database used by default connection since they both use the same redis server settings.

 Next remove default the `SESSION_CONNECTION=file` setting from the `.env` file because it will not be used.

-Finally in `config/session.php` I change the default connection parameter from `null` to `'session'` :
+Finally in `config/session.php` I changed the default connection parameter from `null` to `'session'` :

 ```php
     'connection' => env('SESSION_CONNECTION', 'session' ),